Japan's Aso says "Abenomics" not aimed at weakening yen

 "The government must pursue fiscal prudence really hard," he said.
 "For us, fiscal prudence is not a task for the future.
 It is a clear and present one that we ought to start tackling now, rather than later," he said.

-Japan's public debt, double the size of its economy, is the biggest among major industrialised economies, as a result of decades of massive fiscal spending to revitalise the economy.
+Japan's public debt, double the size of its economy, is the biggest among major industrialized economies, as a result of decades of massive fiscal spending to revitalize the economy.

 That has put the onus of boosting growth on the BOJ.